biyadav/AdhyayanAdyapan/JavaAPIsList.md

 *****************************************************************************************************************************
                                       interface  java.util.stream.Stream<T> extends BaseStream<T, Stream<T>>
 *****************************************************************************************************************************
+  If we want to make each element in the parallel stream to be ordered, we can use the forEachOrdered() method, instead of the forEach() method.

   Stream<T> filter(Predicate<? super T> predicate);

   <R> Stream<R> map(Function<? super T, ? extends R> mapper);

   IntStream mapToInt(ToIntFunction<? super T> mapper) Returns an IntStream consisting of the results of applying the given function to the elements of this stream

   LongStream mapToLong(ToLongFunction<? super T> mapper)